diomind690/Spore-Modding-Concept-The-Aquatic-Branch-Stage-2-Sub-Path-/README.md

 #### 1. The Fixed Sea Level Trick
 *   **The Concept:** The actual, visible water level is turned off or set to a point where there is no physical water.
 On the screen, it looks like a normal beach and dry land.
 *   **The Illusion:** However, the engine flag for the sea level is set as fixed and unchanged.
-The game technically still thinks that everything below a certain height is "underwater."
+The game technically still thinks that everything below a certain height is underwater.
-*   **Environment & Custom Fauna:** Nests and terrain generate normally on this dry beach.
-To populate the world, the properties of specific fauna are modified in the game files—changing their type from `gaprop` to `underwater`.
-This forces the engine to automatically spawn specialized marine life across the dry ecosystem.
-Custom underwater VFX (bubbles, filters, lighting) are added to complete the atmosphere.
+*   **Environment and Flora** Nests and terrain are generated normally on this dry beach.
+To add variety to the world, the properties of certain plants are modified in the game files—their type is changed from 'gaprop' to 'underwater'.
+This causes the engine to automatically place specialized plants in the arid ecosystem.
+Custom underwater visual effects (bubbles, filters, lighting) have been added to create atmosphere.
+This also applies to creatures; the game should automatically prefix creatures with 'underwater' if they have gills and fins and no legs (though amphibians may be implemented later).

 #### 🧬 2.
 The Anatomy-Based Choice
 The transition from the Cell Stage reads the player's choices in the editor: